tryton/tryton/doc/index.rst

 - Name
 - Reference
 - Debit and Credit: Define the debited or credited amount.
-These two values can not be non-zero at the same time.
+Only one field can be filled.
 - Account: The account.
 - Move: The move that links all the corresponding lines.
 - State: Can take one of the following value: